 Then swing the driver making a circle slowly as your hands swing the club on the target direction.

-Note, when taking a shot, the club will drop naturally towards the shallow plane as it comes closer to the ball.
+When taking a shot, the club will drop naturally toward the shallow plane as it comes closer to the ball.
 At the same time, your hands will automatically begin to roll over or release.

 2nd Step: Lift and Turn

-Thereafter, swing it above the ball.
-You will be forming half loops on a clockwise direction from a point above the head and then descend towards the ball.
+After that, swing it above the ball.
+You will form half loops in a clockwise direction from a point above the head and descend towards the ball.
 This will maintain the club on the right inside path.

 3rd step: Arm Swing

-When your shoulders are the lead of your downswing, then this is a major challenge.
 The trouble comes in when you instinctively try clubface squaring through shoulder twisting in the line of the target.
-Keep in mind; use your arms not the body in face squaring.
+Keep in mind; use your arms, not the body in face squaring.

 4th Step: Turn and Release

-In this last step, it’s time to test what you’ve learned in the earlier steps.
+In this last step, you should test what you’ve learned earlier.
 In other words, you will be hitting the actual ball rather than trying out swings.

 Begin by lifting your club to a 2/3rd backswing posture.
 Meanwhile, your left hand should be facing your chest, then make a swing but this time hitting the ball.

 This drill works for anyone as long as you practice it slowly and get to understand it.
-What’s more, it’s a great remedy for your slicing challenge.
-Within six minutes, you will be able to make professional shots whether you are a newbie or a usual golfer.
+Within six minutes, you can make professional shots, whether a newbie or a usual golfer.
+What’s more, it’s an excellent remedy for your slicing challenge.